 I think the benefits of fun-raising become clearest when I first mention some of the main barriers to getting active:

 - Barriers to giving money: Donating one’s hard earned money hurts even though it’s probably the most effective way of doing good.
 And maybe you literally cannot afford to do so, because you don’t have the funds.
-With fun-raising, the money your clients donate was never in your pockets to begin with.
+With fun-raising the money your clients donate was never in your pockets to begin with.
 Rationally it shouldn’t make a difference but psychologically it so does!

 - Barriers to devoting one’s career: If you’re like me you didn’t plan your career around the cause you care most about now.
 Therefore, you’re not qualified to contribute with paid work.
 And earning a suitable qualification may take too long, be too expensive, be too big of a commitment, or simply not enjoyable to you.
 For example, I love nature but studying environmental engineering is just not an option for me.
-With fun-raising, I can just deploy any skills I already have.
+With fun-raising I can just deploy the skills that I already have.

 - Barriers to contributing with one’s time: Maybe unskilled volunteer work might be a good alternative then?
 It can be, but often it’s not the most efficient option or comes with its own problems.
 Take planting trees, for example: Planting trees here in Switzerland would be way less efficient than doing it in, say, Ethiopia.
 But flying there would produce more CO2 than all the trees I could plant would compensate.
 Plus, it’s not the best use of my skills as a psychologist and I might break my decrepit nerd back in the process.
 Lastly, I’d take away meaningful work from a local, who would not have to fly anywhere to do good.
-With fun-raising, I can get the most out of my skillset and transform it into wisely-used money wherever I am without damaging local economies.
+With fun-raising I can get the most out of my skillset and transform it into wisely-used money wherever I am without damaging local economies.